Brainerd Jones

 Brainerd Jones (1865 – 1949) was an American architect who designed and built most of the architecturally significant buildings in Petaluma, California.

+Career

-Jones is best known for designing three Carnegie libraries in Sonoma County, two of which are still remain standing and listed on the National Register of Historic Places.
+Jones is best known for designing three Carnegie libraries in Sonoma County, two of which still remain standing and listed on the National Register of Historic Places.
 Jones also has seven other buildings which he contributed to and nine of which are on the National Register.

 The overall importance and character of the Petaluma downtown can be partially attributed to Brainerd Jones' contribution.
 In Santa Rosa, Jones also designed many significant buildings including the Exchange Bank (now destroyed), the Saturday Afternoon Club, the Petaluma Women's Club building, the Lumsden House, and the Oates-Comstock House.